Baclofen: Chemistry

 Baclofen is a white (or off-white) mostly odorless crystalline powder, with a molecular weight of 213.66 g/mol.
 It is slightly soluble in water, very slightly soluble in methanol, and insoluble in chloroform.
+It is classified as a Gabapentinoid medication.

 History

 Historically, baclofen was designed as a drug for treating epilepsy.
-It was first made at Ciba-Geigy, by the Swiss chemist Heinrich Keberle, in 1962.
-Its effect on epilepsy was disappointing, but it was found that in certain people, spasticity decreased.
+It was first synthesized at Ciba-Geigy by the Swiss chemist Heinrich Keberle in 1962.
+Its effect on epilepsy was ineffective, but it was found that in certain people, spasticity decreased.
 In 1971, it was introduced as a treatment for certain form of spasticity.
-It approved by the US Food and Drug Administration (FDA) in 1977.
+It was approved by the US Food and Drug Administration (FDA) in 1977.

-Currently, baclofen continues to be given by mouth, with variable effects.
-In severely affected children, the oral dose is so high that side-effects appear, and the treatment loses its benefit.

 Intrathecal baclofen was first introduced in 1984 to treat severe spinal spasticity.
 This administration route aimed to avoid supraspinal side effects.

-In his 2008 book, Le Dernier Verre (translated literally as The Last Glass or The End of my Addiction), French-American cardiologist Olivier Ameisen described how he treated his alcoholism with baclofen.
+In his 2008 book, Le Dernier Verre (translated literally as The Last Glass or The End of My Addiction), French-American cardiologist Olivier Ameisen described how he treated his alcoholism with baclofen.
 Inspired by this book, an anonymous donor gave $750,000 to the University of Amsterdam in the Netherlands to initiate a clinical trial of high-dose baclofen, which Ameisen had called for since 2004.
-The trial concluded, "In summary, the current study did not find evidence of a positive effect of either low or high doses of baclofen in AD patients.
+The researchers concluded, "In summary, the current study did not find evidence of a positive effect of either low or high doses of baclofen in AD patients.
 However, we cannot exclude the possibility that baclofen is an effective medication for the treatment of severe, heavy drinking AD patients not responding to or not accepting routine psychosocial interventions."